guillemylla/Crickets_Genome_Annotation/G_bimaculatus/Repeat_Content.md

 # __Gryllus bimaculatus__ Repetitive content masking GBI V3

-I will describe here how to create the repeat library for *Gryllus bimaculatus* genome v3.
+I will describe here how to create the repeat library for *Gryllus bimaculatus*.

 ## Requirments